starmaker2130/lyoko-vraudioplayer/README.md

 ## Examples:

-* build and share your own vr music playlist
+* Build and Share Your Own VR Music Playlist

 ## Usage: